vishvAsa/jyotiSham/astrophysics/history/heliocentrism_spherical_flat_earth.md

 ### varAhamihira ~600CE
 > "The Pancasiddhantika (13.
-6) of Varahamihira refers to this+++(AryabhaTa's)+++ view and rejects it, not on the ground that it is opposed to the Veda, but on the ground that, if that view were correct, hawks and other birds flying high up in the sky would not be able to come back to their nests without fail He did not know that the atmosphere also goes with the earth. "
+6) of Varahamihira refers to this+++(AryabhaTa's)+++ view and rejects it, not on the ground that it is opposed to the Veda, but on the ground that, if that view were correct, hawks and other birds flying high up in the sky would not be able to come back to their nests without fail.
+He did not know that the atmosphere also goes with the earth. "
 > - PV Kane

 ### lalla of lATa 750CE